Harry Brook: International

 Brook captained the England under-19 cricket team in a five match youth ODI series against India in August 2017.

 In December 2017, Brook was named as the captain of England's squad for the 2018 Under-19 Cricket World Cup.
 In England's second group fixture, against Bangladesh, he scored 102 not out, becoming the second England captain after Alastair Cook to score a century in the U19 World Cup.
 Following England's matches in the tournament, the International Cricket Council (ICC) named Brook as the rising star of the squad.
 He was the leading run-scorer for England in the tournament, with 239 runs.

 In January 2022, Brook was named in the England's T20I squad for the series against West Indies.
 He made his T20I debut on 26 January 2022, for England against the West Indies.
 In May 2022, Brook was named in England's Test squad for their home series against New Zealand.
 In July 2022, Brook was named in England's One Day International (ODI) squad for their home series against India.
 In August 2022, he was named in England's Test squad for their series against South Africa.
 He made his Test debut on 8 September 2022, for England against South Africa.
 In September 2022, Brook was named in England's squad for the 2022 Men's T20 world cup who then went on to win the tournament.

 He was included in the Test and T20I squads of the English cricket team in Pakistan in 2022–23.
 During the first Test in Rawalpindi, he top scored in both innings, notching up his first Test century of 153 runs in the first innings and 87 in the second, helping to set up England for their win on the final day.
 He made his ODI debut on 27 January 2023, for England against South Africa.

-In February 2023, during the second and final test match against New Zealand at Basin Reserve, he became the first batsman to reach 800 test runs in just nine innings and his tally of 800 runs came off after facing just 803 deliveries in his test career.
+In February 2023, during the second and final test match against New Zealand at Basin Reserve, he became the first batter to reach 800 test runs in just nine innings and his tally of 800 runs came after facing just 803 deliveries in his test career.
 In test matches, only Sunil Gavaskar (912 runs) and Sir Donald Bradman (862 runs) made more runs in their first six appearances.